AMG Reports Financial and Operating Results for the Fourth Quarter and Full Year 2022

 - Repurchased $475 million in common stock in 2022; entered into a $225 million accelerated share repurchase program at year-end

 WEST PALM BEACH, Fla., Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Affiliated Managers Group, Inc. (NYSE: AMG) today reported its financial and operating results for the fourth quarter and full year 2022.
+06, 2023 (GLOBE NEWSWIRE) -- Affiliated Managers Group, Inc. AMG today reported its financial and operating results for the fourth quarter and full year 2022.

 Jay C. Horgen, President and Chief Executive Officer of AMG, said: